-Katie Benninghove, NCC, BCPC, LMHC, MS
+Katie Benninghove, LMHC, MS

-Mrs. Benninghove believes that everyone has inherent strengths and the goal of counseling is to establish a working plan towards emotional, mental, physical and social stability.
-She believes in a balance and safe working relationship that client and counselor have in recognizing the need for personal change and in creating a plan on how to achieve the life you envision.
+Katie believes that everyone has inherent strengths and the goal of counseling is to establish a working plan towards emotional, mental, physical and social stability.
+She believes in a balanced and safe working relationship that client and counselor have in recognizing the need for personal change and in creating a plan on how to achieve the life you envision.
 Her approach is to empower individuals to implement positive strategies for personal growth and acceptance and encourage individuals to minimize interference.
 Her practice is based on a Cognitive Behavioral model with an eclectic approach.

 The primary goals with couple and family counseling are encouragement towards self reflection and ownership and learning tools to enable individuals choices with forgiveness, acceptance and a clean slate to evaluate the present and future needs and desires.